-Some of the requirements of this Statement are effective immediately and others are effective for fiscal years or reporting periods beginning after June 15, 2021.
-Earlier application is encouraged and is permitted by specific requirement prescribed.
-Management has not currently determined what effect implementation of this statement may have on the Authority's financial statements.
+The requirements of this Statement are effective for fiscal years beginning after June 15, 2025, and all reporting periods thereafter.
+Earlier application is encouraged.
+Management has not currently determined what effect this Statement has on the Authority's financial statements.